Tripiṭaka tablets at Kuthodaw Pagoda

 Stone tablets inscribed with the Tripiṭaka (and other Buddhist texts) stand upright in the grounds of the Kuthodaw Pagoda (kuthodaw means 'royal merit') at the foot of Mandalay Hill in Mandalay, Myanmar (Burma).
 The work was commissioned by King Mindon as part of his transformation of Mandalay into a royal capital.
 It was completed in 1868.
 The text contains the Buddhist canon in the Burmese language.

 There are 730 tablets and 1,460 pages.
 Each page is 1.07 m wide, 1.53 m tall and 13 cm thick.
 Each stone tablet has its own roof and precious gem on top in a small cave-like structure of Sinhalese relic casket type called kyauksa gu (stone inscription cave in Burmese), and they are arranged around a central golden pagoda.

-UNESCO inscription
+UNESCO recognition

-In 2013, UNESCO plaque indicating that the Maha Lawkamarazein or Kuthodaw Inscription Shrines at Kuthodaw Pagoda, which contain the world's largest book in the form of 729 marble slabs on which are inscribed the Tripitaka, were inscribed on to the Memory of the World Register.
+In 2013, UNESCO plaque indicating that the Maha Lawkamarazein or Kuthodaw Inscription Shrines at Kuthodaw Pagoda, which contain the world's largest book in the form of 729 marble slabs on which are inscribed the Tripitaka, were inscribed on to the Memory of the World International Register.